► New Toyota Prius Plug-in tested

 How doew the plug-in Prius drive?

-The new plug-in model adds £8295 to the starting price – with around £6000 separating like-for-like models – but in exchange you get three times the fuel economy.
+The new plug-in model adds a significant amount to the purchase price – but in exchange you get three times the fuel economy.
 Stick to short urban journeys and you should be able to squeeze more than 30 miles from each charge, meaning minimal fuel bills and a silent, smooth drive.

 For best results, serve in EV mode; press the respective button to put the Prius Plug-in’s petrol engine into lockdown and you almost get a BMW i3-matching feeling of responsiveness and a potential all-electric top speed of 84mph.
 It may not have the German car’s speed, but the Prius feels more than fast enough for urban settings, and it’s surprisingly agile around corners too – perfect for dodging London buses and maintaining momentum for maximum range.